 Soliton Mode Locking

-For the generation of femtosecond pulses, soliton mode locking is a frequently used technique.
+For the generation of femtosecond pulses, soliton mode locking is a frequently used technique which exploits soliton effects.
 It has originally been developed for fiber lasers, where however it is quite limited in terms of pulse energy and duration, and later applied to mode-locked bulk (with quasi-soliton pulses).

 Soliton Mode Locking of Fiber Lasers